shri2224/Data_Scraper/README.md

 📌 **Overview**

 This project automates the extraction of details from Google Maps search results using Selenium and BeautifulSoup.
-It scrolls through listings, clicks each search results, extracts details, and stores them in a CSV file.
+It scrolls through listings automatically, clicks each search results, extracts details, and stores them in a CSV file.

 🎯 **Features**